SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 ## Subcommand usage help

-Please see the [subcommands documentation](Subcommands.md) for information about their usage help.
+Please see the [subcommand documentation](Subcommands.md) for information about their usage help.

 Next, we'll take a look at [argument validation and dependencies](Validation.md).